OpenGradient Says AI Needs Verifiability, Not Just Performance, to Earn Trust

 Forecast Trend Report by Period

-OpenGradient also unveiled a token economic model aimed at strengthening security.
+OpenGradient also unveiled a token economy model aimed at strengthening security.
 The company plans to use its OPG token to slash nodes that submit incorrect computation results.
-Wang said economic incentives that enforce accurate computation and verification will improve network reliability.

-“What matters more than making AI smarter is making AI trustworthy,” Wang said.
+“What matters more than making AI smarter is making AI trustworthy,” he said.
 “Verification and privacy need to be solved at the infrastructure layer for AI to be used safely across finance and industry.”

 Minseung Kang